Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Introduction

+As an effective method for handling a small amount of training data, meta-learning has shown its superiority in various NLP studies such as dialog generation, machine translation, and natural language understanding~\cite{qian2019domain,gu2018meta,dou2019investigating}. \rv{In general, the meta-learning approach is strongly affected by the number of different tasks where tasks are defined as languages or domains from the aforementioned studies.
+However, in practice, previous studies may struggle to gather data to define tasks because they rely on a supervised model that requires labeled corpora.
+In this respect, we argue that applying a meta-learning approach to the unsupervised model is more feasible and achievable than the supervised model because it can define multiple different tasks with unlabeled corpora.
+Therefore, we newly introduce a meta-learning approach for UNMT, called MetaUMT, for low-resource domains by defining each task as a domain.}

-In response, this paper extends meta-learning approach for low-resource UNMT, called \toolnameMeta.
-The objective of \toolnameMeta is to find the optimal initialization for model parameters that can quickly adapt to a new domain even with only a small amount of monolingual data.
-To be specific, assuming that data from multiple source domains are available, which makes meta-learning applicable, we first pretrain the UNMT model with source domains based on \toolnameMeta and then finetune the model using a target domain.
+\rv{The objective of \toolnameMeta is to find the optimal initialization of the model parameters for neural machine translation that can quickly adapt to a new domain even with only a small amount of monolingual data.
+As shown in Fig.~\ref{fig.algo_overview} (a), we define two different training phases, i.e., a meta-train and a meta-test phase, and simulate the domain adaption process in order to obtain optimal initial parameters.
+To be specific, the meta-train phase adapts to a domain while the meta-test phase optimizes initial parameters by leveraging adapted parameters obtained from the meta-train phase.
+After obtaining optimal initial parameters through these two phases, we fine-tune the model using a target domain, i.e., low-resource domain.}

+\rv{Although the initial parameters optimized through \toolnameMeta are suited to adapt to the low-resource domain, these parameters may not fully maintain the knowledge of high-resource domains.
+For instance, in the meta-test phase, \toolnameMeta optimizes initial parameters using the adapted parameters; however, it discards meta-train knowledge used to update adapted parameters in the meta-train phase.
+Moreover, instead of validating the same domain used in the meta-train phase, we hope to inject generalizable knowledge into initial parameters by utilizing another domain in the meta-test phase.
+This prevents overfitting from the data scarcity issue.}

-Moreover, we propose an improved meta-learning approach called \ourtoolname for low-resource UNMT by explicitly promoting common knowledge across multiple domains as well as generalizable knowledge from a particular domain to another.
-In particular, our proposed approach prevents the model from overfitting due to a small amount of training data in a new domain.
+\rv{As shown in Fig.~\ref{fig.algo_overview} (b), we propose an improved meta-learning approach called \ourtoolname for low-resource UNMT by explicitly promoting common knowledge across multiple source domains as well as generalizable knowledge from one particular domain to another.
+In other words, we do not only encourage the model to find the optimal initial parameters that can quickly adapt to a target domain with low-resource data, but also encourage the model to maintain common knowledge, e.g., general words such as determiners, conjunctions, and pronouns, which is applicable from multiple source domains.
+Furthermore, due to a small number of training data in a low-resource domain, the model can suffer from overfitting; however, we attempt to handle overfitting by leveraging generalizable knowledge that is available from one domain to another.
+Our proposed meta-learning approach demonstrates a consistent efficacy against other baseline models.}